Adelaide Rowing Club - The First Hundred Years

 A little trouble unfurling the flag

-to swivel rowlocks against the advice of the President and one or two other die-hards.
+The fleet was being steadily converted to swivel rowlocks against the advice of the President and one or two other die-hards.

 The level of water in the Torrens was unusually low after the new sluice gates had been in operation for a whole season.
 The water was let out near the river bottom, instead of over-flowing, thus helping to keep the silt moving.
 But the Corporation had overdone it, and with no spring rains, Henley-on-Torrens was abandoned.